ECM893/ECM893.github.io/_posts/2025-06-20-ml-levels-pt-three.md

   plotly: true
 ---

-# Pytroch and other tools
+# PyTorch and Other Tools

-I want to breifly go over another problem statement that I sometimes come across: Training loops and for many types of architectures can be rather involved and require very similar boilerplate code that must be coded perfectly to function as intented.
-Starting out, or even for experienced developers, this can be a frustrating task to debug or notice that you've droped a model.train() somewhere in your code, or that you forgot to call model.eval() before running inference.
+Let's talk about a problem that I come across frequently: Training loops for any type of neural net architecture can be rather involved and inflexible, yet despite their complexity, they all rely on very similar boilerplate code.
+Starting out, or even for experienced developers, it can be very frustrating indeed to debug and notice that you've dropped a model.train() somewhere in your code, or that you forgot to call model.eval() before running inference.

-I wish I had known about [PyTorch Lightning](https://www.pytorchlightning.ai/) when starting out.
-Built on top of PyTorch, it abstracts away much of the boilerplate code for training neural networks, letting you focus on model architecture and training logic.
-Just as PyTorch simplifies tensor operations and automatic differentiation, PyTorch Lightning streamlines training loops, logging, checkpointing, and more, enabling cleaner and more maintainable code.
+I so wish I had known about [PyTorch Lightning](https://www.pytorchlightning.ai/) when starting out.

+PyTorch Lightning wraps PyTorch models in a class that handles training loops as part of methods of its same class, so that you do not need to explicitly write the loops!
+All we need to do is give the PyTorch Lightning object our optimization criteria, stoppage criteria, etc.

 Let's briefly compare how you might implement a simple neural network in both PyTorch and PyTorch Lightning, and discuss why you might choose one over the other.